King of the Ring tournament

 WWE introduced the brand extension in early 2002 and the tournament that year was held for wrestlers from both the Raw and SmackDown brands.
 When the tournament returned in 2006, it was held exclusively for wrestlers from SmackDown.
 The tournaments in 2008 and 2010 were held as interbrand tournaments, with the one in 2008 also featuring wrestlers from Raw and ECW, while the one in 2010 just featured those from Raw and SmackDown after ECW was disbanded earlier that same year.
 The 2015 tournament occurred when the brand split was not in effect.
 The brand split was reinstated in 2016, and tournaments from then until 2024 since had featured two brackets, one each for Raw and SmackDown, with the bracket winners then facing each other in the tournament final.
-In 2025, there were again two brackets, but mixed between the brands, which resulted in the final being between two wrestlers from the same brand.
+Since 2025, there have been two brackets, but mixed between the brands, which may result in the final being between two wrestlers from the same brand.
+(Note: In 2026, the finals for both the King and Queen of the Ring tournaments were entirely between wrestlers from Raw.)